-104-112 Visual Design
+104-112 Adobe Visual Design // 4 cr

 Visual Design focuses on the foundations of print and digital productions that develops career and communications skills in graphic design, illustration, and print and digital media production.
 Students use Adobe Illustrator, Photoshop, InDesign, and Acrobat.
 Skills gained in this course prepare students to test for the Adobe Associate Certification.